Program Summary

 - Added feature content to help brand understand client's value to business and revenue opportunities

-- Call to Action to understand why payment is failing and a balance is due
+- Call to Action to understand why payment is failing and if a balance is due

 Why Discarded?

-- While initially well recieved, Financial PMs and UAT thought the information took up to much real estate for the value
+- Initially well recieved, but Financial PMs and UAT thought the information took up to much real estate as information is 1 click away

-- Financial PMs confirmed the CC information wouldn't be available to all staff
+- Financial PMs confirmed the Credit Card information wouldn't be available to all staff for security reasons

-- Combined with other data on each patient card as an expandable option
+- Combined wellness and billing data with health service data on each patient card using progressive discolsure

 - Simplified data points per user and product feedback rounds